DNA-and-Natural-Algorithms-Group/KinDA/README.md

 ```

 ## Configuration Options
-The file `kinda/options.py` contains optional arguments that may be modified to change the behavior of Multistrand, Peppercorn, Nupack, and KinDA.
+The file `kinda/options.py` contains optional arguments that may be modified to change the default behavior of Multistrand, Peppercorn, Nupack, and KinDA.
+This file must be modified prior to installation to set the default behavior.

+`kinda/options.py` contains four `dict` objects:
+* `kinda_params`: General parameters for KinDA and its interactions with Multistrand, NUPACK, and Peppercorn
+* `multistrand_params`: Parameters for Multistrand, given directly to Multistrand when constructing a Multistrand.Options object
+* `nupack_params`: Parameters for NUPACK, given directly to NUPACK when calling its `sample` executable.
+* `peppercorn_params`: Parameters for Peppercorn enumeration, given to the enumerator just prior to enumeration

+The initialization function for the `System` object accepts an optional keyword argument for each of these `dict`s.
+Each keyword argument should be supplied as a `dict` object, whose key-value pairs will override the defaults in `kinda/options.py`.

 ## Version
 0.1